Justin Herbert Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Herbert's 287.3 passing yards per game in three matchups against the Raiders are 4.8 more yards than his over/under in Sunday's game.
+- Herbert averages 287.3 passing yards per game in three matchups against the Raiders, 4.8 more yards than his over/under in Sunday's game.

-- In all of those outings against the Raiders, Herbert threw multiple touchdown passes.
+- In each of those contests against the Raiders, Herbert threw multiple TDs.

-- The Raiders have the NFL's sixth-ranked pass defense this season, yielding 225.8 yards per game through the air.
+- The Raiders are conceding 225.8 passing yards per game this season, the NFL's sixth-ranked pass defense.

-- The Raiders have allowed 26 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.
+- The Raiders have surrendered 26 touchdowns through the air (1.6 per game).
+They are 19th in the league in that category.

 Recent Performances